intel-iot-devkit/how-to-code-samples/README.md

 # How-to code samples

-These applications are how-to code samples using the Intel® IoT Developer Kit and compatible Intel® IoT Platforms, cloud platforms, APIs, and other technologies.
+These applications are how-to code samples using the Intel® IoT Developer Kit and compatible Intel-based platforms, cloud platforms, APIs, and other technologies.

 ## To clone this repository